bccomputerscience/COMPB42/Syllabus.md

 CANVAS system or set your notifications to your preferred method of contact.
 Please check your messages regularly.
 When submitting messages, please do the following:
 * Put a subject in the subject box that describes the email content with your name, week and message subject.
-For example: YOURNAMEWK2ASSIGNMENT.
+For example: YOURNAME WK2ASSIGNMENT.
 * Send email only to CONVERSATIONS and not my personal email account.
 * Do not send messages asking general information about the class, please post those in the QUESTION FORUM.